iamdevonbutler/mongorules/docs/schemas.md

 ### The 'default' property
 If 'required' is `false`, the 'default' property may be set.
 The default value will take effect during an insert/upsert when a value is `undefined`.

+If a `function` is provided, it will be evaluated at runtime - useful for setting default dates.

 ### The 'type' and 'dateFormat' properties